DaveBenham/VenomModules/doc/Oscillators.md

 The bipolar Skew CV input is additive with the knob value.
 It has an associated attenuverter that can attenuate and/or invert the signal.
 With the attenuverter at 100% the CV is scaled at 10% per volt.

+### Bounds control

+#### FLOOR knob and CV input with attenuverter
+Defines the lower bound.

+The knob ranges from -10V to 10V, with the default at -5V.

+The bipolar Floor CV input is additive with the knob value.
+It has an associated attenuverter that can attenuate and/or invert the signal.

+The final effective lower bound is clamped to a value between -12V and 12V.

+#### CEILING knob and CV input with attenuverter
+Defines the upper bound.

+The knob ranges from -10V to 10V, with the default at +5V.

+The bipolar Ceiling CV input is additive with the knob value.
+It has an associated attenuverter that can attenuate and/or invert the signal.

+The final effective upper bound is clamped to a value between -12V and 12V.

+### PULSE output

+The bipolar Pulse output is high at +5V when the triangle is rising, and -5V when the triangle is falling.

+### TRI (Triangle) output

+The triangle output may be unipolar or bipolar, depending on the upper and lower bounds.
+The output is nominally clamped between the upper and lower bounds, which can range between -12V and 12V.
+However, the output may temporarily stray beyond those bounds.

+### Standard Venom Context Menus
+[Venom Themes](/README.md#themes), [Custom Names](/README.md#custom-names), and [Parameter Locks and Custom Defaults](/README.md#parameter-locks-and-custom-defaults) are available via standard Venom context menus.

+### Bypass

+The output is constant monophonic 0V when Bounded VCO is bypassed.

 [Oscillators top](#oscillators) | [Venom top](/README.md#venom)